Do you accept the use of cookies to ensure a better experience on our website ?

 Legal Framework

-Directive 2006/66/CE : The aim of this Directive on batteries and accumulators and waste batteries and accumulators is to make producers, in the broad sense of the term, aware of their responsibilities.
+Directive 2006/66/CE: This directive on batteries and accumulators and waste batteries and accumulators aims to place responsibility on producers in the broadest sense of the term.

 Who is affected?